AviatrixSystems/Docs/HowTos/S2C_GW_CP.rst

 Refer to the `vSEC Gateway for Amazon Web Services Getting Started Guide <http://supportcontent.checkpoint.com/documentation_download?ID=45816>`_ to launch a  CheckPoint VM with at least two network interfaces.
 One interface serves as a WAN port and is in VPC2's public subnet.
 The other interface serves as a LAN port and is in VPC2's private subnet.
 Collect the public IP address of the WAN port.

-Creating Site2Cloud Connection at Aviatrix Controller
+Creating a Site2Cloud Connection at Aviatrix Controller
 ======================================================

 1. Go to Gateway > New Gateway to launch an Aviatrix Gateway at VPC1's public subnet.
 Collect both public and private IP addresses of the Gateway.